SparkEdUAB/sparked-manual/docs/initialsetup.md

 ### User Authentication

-The system allows for requiring User registration and log in or allowing use at the user level without login.
-Requiring log in would allow for collection of individual user usage data vs just site “hit” usage data.
+The system allows for requiring User registration and log in or allowing the use of the platform at the user level without login.
+Requiring log in would allow collection of individual user usage data vs just site “hit” usage data.
 Enabling User Authentication would require administrative approval of each enrolled user and so adds an administrative burden.
-This selection is made by `enabling` or `disabling` the User Authentication at set up; `default is Disabled`.
+This selection is made by `enabling` or `disabling` the User Authentication at set up. `default is Disabled`.